-4. Shirley Temple remains the youngest recipient of an Oscar.
-At age six, the Academy of Motion Picture Arts and Sciences presented her with the first Juvenile Academy Award.
+When she was only 6 years old, the Academy of Motion Picture Arts and Sciences presented Temple with the first Juvenile Academy Award.
 The accolades and honors continued throughout her life.
 She received a star on the Hollywood Walk of Fame in 1960 (at 1500 Vine Street).
-She was also recognized for her accomplishments with a Kennedy Center Honor in 1998 and a Lifetime Achievement Award from the Screen Actors Guild in 2006.
-In addition, Entertainment Weekly magazine voted her the 38th Greatest Movie Star of All Time, and The American Film Institute ranked her as 18th among the 50th Greatest Screen Legends.
+She received a Kennedy Center Honor in 1998 and a Lifetime Achievement Award from the Screen Actors Guild in 2005.
+In addition, the American Film Institute ranked her as 18th among the top 25 females among their Greatest Screen Legends.

-7. Before she became Shirley Temple Black, following her marriage to businessman and former naval-affairs consultant Charles Black, she was married to John Agar, a soldier and fellow actor.
 She was just 17 when she wedded Agar, and while the marriage lasted only four years, it produced a daughter named Linda.
-Temple met Black shortly after her divorce and the two became engaged after a whirlwind two-week courtship.
+Temple met Charles Black, a businessman and former naval-affairs consultant, shortly after her divorce and the two became engaged after a whirlwind two-week courtship.
 They were married for nearly 55 years (until Black’s death from bone marrow disease in 2005) and had two children: Charlie, Jr., and Lori.
 When they were first introduced, Black told her he had never seen any of her movies.